 Finally, the shoe has a unique feature: engineered lace eyelets.
 The lace eyelets are such that the shoe can have a close and highly comfortable fit, but not feel tight.

 - Separate rearfoot and forefoot gel padding systems

 - Vertical flex groove insole to increase gait efficiency

 - Meshed eyelets for laces to reduce the feeling of tightness while maintaining fit

-The Brooks Ravenna 8 is a dirt cheap discontinued running shoe that uses a minimalistic feature set to the advantage of the experienced runner.
+The Brooks Ravenna 10 is a lightweight stability shoe perfect for runners who need just a touch of support to correct mild overpronation.
 With these running shoes, you’ll get a modest amount of cushioning and support in an agile and springy design.

 - Ugly aesthetics

 - Plastic components on the side may scratch and discolor

 18. Saucony Guide 13